 RSAWEB’s online control panel allows one to increase monthly data quickly and easily and you are also able to pool data, ensuring that no one in the business suddenly goes offline if they exceed the committed monthly data cap.
 “We over-allocate quite a bit; four times more than our monthly data bundle, but the average across all divisions remains quite consistent and we don’t see any sudden jumps in usage.
 Some employees use every MB and get capped each month while others connect once or twice with little usage.
 We have users with monthly data caps of as little as 1GB per month and others with as much as 15GBs” added Derek.

 Caxton was originally getting by with just a few SIM cards that were needed by employees.
-However, the demand grew as more and more employees realized that mobile connectivity was an option.
+However, the demand grew as more and more employees realised that mobile connectivity was an option.
 Caxton soon found that managing SIM cards and users individually was impossible and that giving a user a data cap that couldn’t be changed for 2 years (during the contract period) was causing a number of problems.
 Ultimately, the biggest cause for concern was the lack of visibility: “We needed to know how many SIM cards we had and how much data was being used at any given time” said Derek.
 “We used to manage our SIM cards, users and caps on Excel spreadsheets, which was our only option at the time with no control panel.”

 Caxton looked at a number of other solutions from local service providers but found their offerings expensive and difficult to manage.
 Despite an ultimately unwarranted concern that it might be difficult to move all the users across to RSAWEB, Caxton made the decision to move.
 RSAWEB collected all of the SIM cards together, noted the device requirements and assisted through the migration.
 The original Excel spreadsheet with over 400 user accounts and their details were all loaded seamlessly onto the control panel and, as Derek says, “It was fantastic.
 It was all automated which meant we didn’t have to create 100s of accounts for our employees.
 This saved a lot of time and meant all we had to concentrate on was maintaining the system going forward.”

 With numerous different business divisions all making use of the SIM cards, Derek is able to auto-generate SIM and user reports for each of the various cost centres within the business, ensuring careful management and easy reporting.
-Derek notes, “The report functionality takes all of the work out of this for me, and I can quickly send it on to each of the division heads to make sure payment is made for their data usage.”
+Derek notes, “The reporting functionality takes all of the work out of this for me, and I can quickly send it on to each of the division heads to make sure payment is made for their data usage.”

 The easy to use online control panel also assists Derek in quick and easy daily management tasks, removing the need to contact RSAWEB every time a minor tweak needs to be made.
 “With so many SIM cards and devices out, I’m always having to make minor tweaks.
 Lost SIM cards, lost devices, new employees joining, employees leaving the group, users getting capped, users needing an extra SIM card, and the list goes on.
-Luckily with access to the online control panel I rarely have to contact RSAWEB directly and I can manage my users myself”, says Derek.
+Luckily with access to the online control panel, I rarely have to contact RSAWEB directly and I can manage my users myself”, says Derek.
 “The daily usage graphs and top users on the dashboard are also incredibly useful as these allow me to see if there is any irregular activity or if users are getting capped too quickly.”

 As a result of implementing RSAWEB’s mobile connectivity solution, Caxton has enabled their employees to continue working remotely while on location at a shoot or while travelling for work, ensuring the company remains ahead of their competitors in terms of news reporting and response times.
 The business rapport within the market increases and they have been able to establish themselves as industry leaders, all while easily managing the usage of over 466 SIM cards in various locations across the country.